alttester/AltTester-Unity-SDK/docs/pages/advanced-usage.md

             .. tab:: iOS

                 - Install IProxy: ``brew install libimobiledevice``
+                - Click on the refresh button in the Port Forwarding section in the Editor
                 - Forward the port using the following command:

                     ``iproxy LOCAL_TCP_PORT DEVICE_TCP_PORT [UDID]``